Iemitsu Mausoleum Taiyuin-byo in Nikko

 Facts & Figures

-The Taiyuin-byo Iemitsu Mausoleum is a UNESCO World Heritage Site and famous for its architecture style with influences from China.
-The Tokugawa clan created two mausoleums in Nikko and Taiyuin-byo Iemitsu Mausoleum, a subtemple of Rinnoji, is one of them.
-Best Ryokans in Nikko Explore Ryokans in Nikko >
+The Taiyuin-byo Iemitsu Mausoleum is a UNESCO World Heritage Site in Nikko and is famous for its architectural style with influences from China.
+The Tokugawa clan created two mausoleums in Nikko and the Taiyuin-byo Iemitsu Mausoleum, a subtemple of Rinnoji, is one of them.
+Best Ryokans in Nikko Experience the Ultimate Japanese Hospitality at a Nikko Ryokan.

 It is dedicated to the 3rd shogun of Japan with the name Iemitsu (1604 - 1651).
 He was the grandson of shogun Tokugawa Ieyasu (1543 - 1616).
 Taiyuin is the posthumous name of Iemitsu.
-The area contains a mixture of Shinto and Buddhist structures comparable with the Toshugu Shrine nearby.
-My personal highlights were the colorful Yashamon and Nitenmon Gate, Honden Main Hall, Kokamon Gate and Mausoleum.
+The area contains a mixture of Shinto and Buddhist structures comparable to the Toshugu Shrine nearby.
+22 of these structures are registered National Treasures.
+The mausoleum is surrounded by a dense cedar forest.
+My highlights were the colorful Yashamon and Nitenmon Gate, Honden (Main Hall), Haiden (Prayer Hall), Kokamon Gate, and the Mausoleum.
 The best time to visit this place is during the autumn season.

 • Taiyuin-byo Iemitsu Mausoleum: